tmallava/A-Federated-Approach-for-Fine-Grained-Classification-of-Fashion-Apparel-Machine-Learning-with-Applic/Readme.txt

 Both the paths of original images and mask images and csv filenames can be changed accordingly

-A small dataset is uploaded under dataset folder as an example.
+Small sample set of mask images and original images are uploaded under dataset folder as an example.

+Two csv files in dataset folder represents the filenames of mask and original images.

 Threshold data for computing hem length is also uploaded as threhold_data